OGD311/ImageProtector/README.md

 - Decrypt previously encrypted image files using the same password.
 - Supports various image formats such as JPG, PNG, Gif etc.

+## Installation
+Download the exe or the zip (and extract), then run the file - no other dependencies needed

 ## Usage

 1. **Encrypt Images:**